Axway/amplify-central/content/en/docs/integrate_with_central/webhook/_index.md

 The following are examples of the **Resource Hook** payload.

-Monitor all API service revisions in *invoke-jira-webhook* environment:
+Monitor all API service revisions from *invoke-jira-webhook*:

 ```json
 {